Churitoring/OMORI_Console_Patch/README.md

 Known bugs (but chances are high they will not be fixed):

 During the Basil boss rush, the interface does not turn black when the last enemy transforms into a hanging body.

 After the Basil boss rush, there's a brief overlap of Aubrey and Sprites.

 Even if Basil fulfills the conditions to gain a skill, he can't acquire skills.(Therefore, I've changed Basil to have all skills.)

 Basil's Follow Up dialogue and selection sprites do not appear.Selection is possible and functions correctly; it's just not visible.

 In the Boss Man Hero battle, the "Yes, No" choice is obscured by the battle sprite.

+SIR MAXIMUS' special move animation does not appear in Boss Rush.

 ## Korean Tutorial(한국어 튜토리얼)